-Supports decision making.
+Supports decision-making.
 As you know, it is impossible to make the right decisions unless you have all the information you need.
-When a business manages information appropriately, it takes the quesswork out of many decisions.
+When a business manages information appropriately, it takes the guesswork out of many decisions.
 A pharmaceutical company, for example, may rely on information from market research and clinical studies to determine what types of drugs it should develop and sell.
-The company's decision makers will need quick and easy access to that information.
+The company's decision makers will need guick and easy access to that information.
 Informed decisions are better decisions, and better decisions reduce a business's risk.
-Informed decisions also help a business to keep ahead of the competition.
-Market research and clinical trials play a huge part in developing many products, such as pharmaceuticals. urfinauss/iStock/Thinkstock Saves time and money.
+Informed decisions also help a business keep ahead of the competition.

+▲ A pharmaceutical company relies on various information to make informed decisions about the development and sale of drugs.

+Saves time and money.
 Have you ever spent an hour looking for an important piece of information?
 Maybe it was your Social Security number or your birth certificate.
 Knowing where that information was in the first place could have saved you a lot of time.
 The same principle applies to business information.
 For a business to run efficiently, information must be managed and organized so it can be found quickly whenever it is needed.
-And in business, where time is money, this is cost effective as well.
+And in business, where time is money, this is cost-effective as well.
 Information management saves businesses time and money by controlling information overload, cutting down on enormous paper trails, and maintaining a higher level of productivity.

 Helps businesses serve customers more effectively and efficiently.
 Managing information appropriately helps businesses focus on the important task of serving customers, which in turn helps lead to higher profits.
 Consider your local grocery store.
-Part of its information management process is to link all the bar codes on its grocery items to the scanners in its check-out lanes.
-This allows the check-out process to run smoothly and quickly.
+Part of its information management process is to link all the bar codes on its grocery items to the scanners in its checkout lanes.
+This allows the checkout process to run smoothly and quickly.
 Can you imagine what the lines would be like if each order needed to be totaled by hand?